roots/sage/doc/lib.md

 #### Define which pages shouldn't have the sidebar

-`roots_display_sidebar()` is used to define which pages shouldn't get the sidebar.
+`bc_core_display_sidebar()` is used to define which pages shouldn't get the sidebar.
 By default, the 404, front `front-page.php` and `page-custom.php` templates are full width.
 If you would like to remove the sidebar from additional pages, add in the appropriate conditional or page template name.

 ### h5bp-htaccess